 8 Questions Before you Start a Prescription

-- Exactly what is the drug for and how will I know it's working?
+- Precisely what is the drug for, and how will I know it's working?

 - What are the measurable benefits of taking the drug?